FindMySchool LogoFindMySchool

 Entry points begin early.
 The admissions policy states that children may be admitted to nursery in the term in which they turn 3, and it describes two settling-in sessions before a child starts.
 The policy also sets a structural expectation about attendance: the chosen sessions must total at least four sessions per week, and the school does not offer afternoon-only attendance.
 If a family needs very short attendance patterns for logistical reasons, that policy detail is worth confronting early.

-Open events are clearly signposted.
-The school advertises an Open Morning on Saturday 21 March 2026, with limited spaces per timeslot and confirmation by email.
+Open events are clearly signposted, and the school confirms attendance arrangements by email.
 For families applying for a later start point (Reception or a Junior House form), an open morning can be useful not just to tour, but to ask practical questions about cohort size, differentiation, and how the school handles the transition from the early years centre to the main school.

 Parents comparing options locally can also use the FindMySchool Map Search to sanity-check commute practicality, especially if wraparound care is part of the plan and pick-up will be later in the evening.